Nirmala-research/DBMS/README.md

-# DBMS - Let's Learn Easy: white_check_mark:

-Here we have basic level notes of DBMS.
-These questions will familiarize you with the most important DBMS concepts and help you ace your job interviews :raised_hands:

----
 # 📚 Free E-Books on DBMS

 Welcome to the **Free E-Books on DBMS** repository! 🎉 This space is a treasure trove for all book lovers and learners who want to dive deep into the world of **Database Management Systems (DBMS)**.

 <img src="DBMS.jpeg" width="800" height="300">

 ## ✨ Why This Repository?